Sustainability and Life Cycle Analysis

 - For "green" sustainable products

-The detailed Life Cycle Analysis by EMPA compares not only virgin polymers compared to MGG Polymers’ PCR polymers, but also against the incineration of these WEEE plastics.
+A detailed Life Cycle Analysis by EMPA compares not only virgin polymers compared to MGG Polymers PCR polymers, but also against the incineration of these WEEE plastics.
 From an environmental point of view the mechanical recycling processes of MGG Polymers is by far the preferred option of the three options compared.
 The full LCA document can be found HERE.